Ex-police officer faces jury trial on Capitol riot charges - NewsBreak

 Robertson and Fracker both served as police officers in Rocky Mount, a town about 25 miles south of Roanoke with roughly 5,000 residents.
 The town fired both of them after their arrests.

-Other former police officers are among the hundreds of people charged with joining the mob that stormed the Capitol.
+Other former police officers are among the hundreds of people charged with joining the mob that stormed the Capitol riot.

 Tam Dinh Pham, an off-duty Houston police officer on Jan.
 6, was sentenced in December to 45 days imprisonment after pleading guilty to a riot-related misdemeanor.
 A trial is scheduled to start on April 25 for Thomas Webster, a retired New York City police officer charged with assaulting an officer at the Capitol.
 Former North Miami Beach police officer Nicholes Lentz, who also pleaded guilty to a riot-related misdemeanor, is scheduled to be sentenced May 10.